justsomeon123/TkIDE/README.md

-# TkIDE  Version 1.7.1.
+# TkIDE  Version 2.0
-# I am taking a break from the project.
-I'm 13, i dont have the time to manage a project this big.
-# adios amigos

 # Disclaimers
-- ## WARNING: TkIDE is a work in progress project.
+- ## **WARNING**: TkIDE is a work in progress project.
 I am not responsible for any damage done to your computer.

 - ## **Beware!**
   - ### **TkIDE** could be closed at any time.

 - ## TkIDE is not an actual IDE.
 It is a code editor with limited functionality.

-- ## All extensions have to be bundled/packaged with required dependncies,
-- ### TkIDE raw only works with Python 3.9 and above.
+- ### TkIDE's raw code only works with Python 3.9 and above.
-- ## I AM NOT RESPONSIBLE FOR YOU GETTING SUED

 ## Changes

-- ## 1.7.1
+- ## 2.0
 - Improved highlighting, aka use of [Pygments](https://pygments.org/).
-- Fixed a bug where the editor would not start, because of the way extensions are loaded.
-- Added more syntax highlighting for python, so be happy:D
+- Removed extensions.
+They were too much of a hassle, and were too hard for me to get to work.
+So, as of now, there will be no extensions.
+In the future there may be extension support, but for now, it will not exist.
+- Removed tree view.
+It was hard too work on, and there were too many problems with it.

 - ## Version 1.7.0
 - Finally added decent extension support!